JacquesLucke/animation_nodes_manual/content/documentation/nodes/rotation/direction_to_rotation/index.md

 ## Description

-This node converts a direction to a rotation, A vector that defines a direction is inputed and a corresponding rotation is output.
+This node converts a direction to a rotation, A vector that defines a direction is inputted and a corresponding rotation is output.

 ## Demonstration